GautamGupta/bb-legacy-plugins/social-it/trunk/readme.txt

 Social It adds a (X)HTML compliant list of social bookmarking icons to topics, front page, tags, feeds etc. See configuration panel for more settings.

-It can add the following social bookmarks: Twitter, Digg, Delicious, StumpleUpon, Reddit, Diigo, YahooBuzz, Technorati, Mixx, Facebook, Myspace, DesignFloat, GoogleBookmarks, Blinklist, Script & Style, LinkedIn, Newsvine, Devmarks, Mister Wrong, Izeby, Tipd, Friendfeed, BlogMarks, Twittley, Fwisp, DesignMoo, Ning, DesignBump, Hacker News, Identica, PrintFriendly, Sphinn, Fleck, Xerpi, Netvibes, Netvouz, GlobalGrind, Wikio, Blogosphere News, Posterous, Techmeme, Ping.fm, ToMuse, Plurk, Tumblr, Strands, Stumpedia, Current, Blogger, Orkut, TheWebBlend, Wykop, BlogEngage, Hyves, Pusha, Hatena Bookmarks, MyLinkVault, SlashDot, Squidoo, Propeller, FAQpal, Evernote, Meneame, Bitacoras, JumpTags, Bebo, N4G, E-Mail, some Dutch websites like NUjij, eKudos, BobrDobr, Yandex, Memory, 100 bookmarks, MyPlace.
-If you do not find your favourite bookmarking site here, please [contact me](http://gaut.am/contact/).
+It can add many social bookmarks like Twitter, Digg, Delicious, StumpleUpon, Reddit, Diigo, YahooBuzz, Technorati, Mixx, Facebook, Myspace, etc. If you do not find your favourite bookmarking site here, please [contact me](http://gaut.am/contact/).

-It can also display the feed URL of the current page you are on (If no feed URL is available, it uses the main feed URL).
+It can also display the feed URL of the current page you are on (if no feed URL is available, it uses the main feed URL).

 Social It can also shorten the Permalinks and offers a list of Short URL Services.
 You can choose any of those, and it will be used to shorten the URLs.